[A real client engagement during my final year]

 Riders as infrastructure feedback

 Waze proved the pattern works for cars.
-Cycling infrastructure rarely gets it, and Vilnius's sustainable mobility plan is explicitly about building this kind of feedback loop.
+With a huge amount of minor injuries that occur with the e-scooter and cycling communitios, Vilnius's sustainable mobility plan should explicitly focus on building this kind of feedback loop.

 Most map apps add cafés, museums, and attractions on top of the road system.
 For someone riding through the city at 9pm, that's clutter.